For the age limits, the age on the day of the event applies.

 Atletiekunie and IAAF race regulations apply to our event.

-The results of the NN Marathon Rotterdam will be posted on the website on the day of the event.
+The results of the NN Marathon Rotterdam 2019 are now online.
 The gross time is the official time.

 Participants finishing after the deadlines will no longer be included in the competition results and won't receive a medal.